Annie Szafranski is a San Diego based designer focusing on brand identity and print.

 Feels Design Studio

 Designer, September 2014 to Present

-I manage multiple clients, helping them grow their brand, often times from the ground up.
-Projects include logo design, brand identity and web design; leveraging everything from typography, print ephemera, Shopify, terminal and Git for their ecommerce needs.
+I manage multiple clients and help them grow their brand, often times from the ground up.
+Projects include logo design, brand identity and web design; leveraging everything from typography and print ephemera to Shopify, terminal, and Git for their e-commerce needs.

 Communication Designer, January 2014 to September 2014

 Wanelo is (was?) a company that makes shopping social, in a format similar to Pinterest.
 I worked with the design, engineering, and editorial team on a variety of projects — from designing and promoting new features on desktop, to leading the design direction for editorial featured users to improve SEO.
 They fired me and it was fine.

 While at Twitter, I fine tuned my production skills and deepened my attention to detail by learning from and working within a large design team, creating marketing materials and designing emails alongside the growth team to help increase user retention.

 Intern to Visual Designer, May 2012 to September 2012 | March 2013 to January 2014

 At Eventbrite, I worked alongside different teams, from sales to engineering.
 My main role was to build custom event pages for larger clients using the Eventbrite ticketing platform and custom code, while also designing printed materials for events put together by the marketing team.

 While attending SFSU, I worked as a graphic designer on campus where I designed both print and web based material for various departments and organizations within the student center including newsletters, site updates, show calendars, new campus vendors, and events.